 Curious how your city stacks up?
-See how taxes are effecting consumers by comparing the cost of a $35 eighth of retail cannabis, plus taxes across eight major US cities.
+See how taxes are affecting consumers by comparing the cost of a $35 eighth of retail cannabis, plus taxes across eight major US cities.

 How to calculate cumulative taxes

-As illustrated in the previous example, some places like California and Michigan calculate taxes with other taxes included.
+As illustrated earlier, some places like California and Michigan calculate taxes with other taxes included.
 They are compounding and there is an order of operations that must be followed to calculate taxes correctly.
 Certain taxes are calculated first, second, or third.